migue001/documentation/content/applications/sales/crm/track_leads/lead_distribution_report.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Click the first field, under :guilabel:`Match any of the following rules:`, that has the value
 :guilabel:`Country` in it.
 A pop-up window appears.
-In that pop-up window, type `Date` in the
+In that pop-up window, type `Created on` in the
 :guilabel:`Search...` bar, or scroll to search through the list to locate and select it.

 Then, in the second field of the :guilabel:`Add Custom Filter` pop-up window, select :guilabel:`>=`